 Why do you normalise to four cores and static threading?
 Is this the configuration that consumes most energy or is there some other reason?
 Please explain.

 TODO This normalization is just to help the reader relate to a prior performance and for simplicity.
-We will explain this choice in the text
+We (will) explain this choice in the text

 The labelling of the figures is confusing (e.g., Figure 2).
 I would prefer to have the number of little cores on one line and big cores on the other line -- all clearly labeled.
 Another option is to consistently use the B+L labelling the authors introduce.
 The key issue is that it should be possible to understand the figure without reading the explanation in the text.